-Gerardo has been working as an educator for 25 years in several countries.
-His educational projects have been implemented and evaluated in Chile, Mexico, Colombia and Canada.
-He has been working in the field of Sexual Health for the past 10 years, and has published in international book chapters edited by universities and numerous peer reviewed journals.
-He has developed theories and theoretical frameworks to better understand intersectionalities, sexualities, qualitative methodologies, epistemologies and sexual health practices.
-Gerardo has presented his research in countries such as Spain, Mexico, Colombia, Canada, Australia, and USA.
+Gerardo has been working as an educator for 30 years in several countries.
+His educational projects have been implemented and evaluated in Chile, Mexico, Colombia, Argentina, and Canada.
+He has been working in the field of Sexual Health for the past 16 years, and has published in international book chapters edited by universities and numerous peer-reviewed journals.
+He has developed theories and theoretical frameworks to better understand intersectionalities, sexualities, qualitative methodologies, epistemologies, and sexual health practices.
+Gerardo has presented his research in countries such as Spain, Mexico, Colombia, Canada, Australia, Argentina, and the USA.

-His education practice, pedagogy is as a constructivist (Piaget, Vigosky), and as a researcher, social constructivism guides his work.
-With a preference for interpretative methods, he has extensive experience working in community based research and education.
+His education practice and pedagogy are as a constructivist (Piaget, Vigosky), and as a researcher, social constructivism guides his work.
+With a preference for interpretative methods, he has extensive experience working in community-based research and education.

-He sees education as a form of emancipation and empowerment, and has passion for Social Work and Health Sciences.
-His teaching experience, bilingual in Spanish and English, includes Jr. High School, to University-level, and with community and scientific stakeholders.
+He sees education as a form of emancipation and empowerment and has a passion for Social Work and Health Sciences.
+His teaching experience, bilingual in Spanish and English, includes Jr. High School, to University-level, and with the community and scientific stakeholders.

 Gerardo is fully trained in the use of multiple intelligences, neurolinguistic sciences, and Freire in the classroom.

 Gerardo has developed a Hand Mapping Qualitative Methodology for depicting narratives of sexual health trajectories and life events.
 The methodology has been presented in Barcelona, Switzerland, and across Canada http://web.fhnw.ch/plattformen/sexualityandsocialworkconferences/conference-program/presentations/workshop2/presentation_gerardo_betancourt_SSW16.pdf